vbookshelf/Raspberry-Pi-Resources-for-Beginners/README.md

 c) The Raspberry Pi's IP address will change ech time it connects to your network.<br>
 To set things up so that the address always stays the same, you will need to configure your router.<br>
 The steps are different for different routers.
-Please follow the advice given in the above video by Caroline Dunn.
+Please refer to the advice given in the above video by Caroline Dunn.

 <br>